 The Millennial Barrister

-The same is particularly true for the millennial barrister.
+The same is true for the millennial barrister.
 Confident, independent, and motivated, this new wave of barristers will not put up with inefficiencies, particularly where technology could speed up the delivery of services.
-They also require greater flexibility and many have joined the bar for this very reason.
+They are also looking for greater flexibility and many have joined the bar for this very reason.
 They want to be treated as individuals, not as numbers, and value personalised services.

-Unless chambers can respond in ways where barristers actually feel like their needs are being met and are getting value for their money, other more efficient structures that better suit their needs will be found.
+Unless chambers can respond in ways where this new breed of barristers feel like their changing needs are being met and are getting value for their money, other more efficient structures that better suit their needs will be found.